louaaron/GAN-Q-Learning/README.md

-This code is currently under development but implements the code found in https://arxiv.org/abs/1805.04874.
+This code is currently under development but implements the algorithm found in https://arxiv.org/abs/1805.04874.